Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 Then, you’ll set a number of filters that include a Competition Score, Visits, Rank, words to Include and words to Exclude.

-But what do you do if your specific niche isn’t listed?
+What do you do if your specific niche isn’t listed?

 Well, friends, this is where RankIQ’s biggest drawback lies.